On-the-Fly Machine-Learned Force Fields for High-Fidelity Polymer Glass Transition Simulations: Results and Discussion

 \textbf{Testing scalability across system sizes:} Next, we consider PE systems with longer chain lengths and significantly larger simulation cells containing multiple repeat units.
 The monomer definitions and structural details of the various amorphous PE models are provided in SI-Table 1, and the corresponding $T_g$-derived volume–temperature curves are shown in Figures~\ref{fig2}(c–f).
-As the system size increases, the volume fluctuations during cooling diminish noticeably, yielding smoother and more stable volume–temperature profiles.
+As the system size increases, the volume/density fluctuations during cooling diminish noticeably, yielding smoother and more stable volume/density–temperature profiles.
 This effect is particularly apparent in the 5562-atom system (Figure~\ref{fig2}(f)), where local structural variations are averaged out more effectively, leading to a more uniform macroscopic response.
+Moreover, as shown in Figure 2(c-f), the densities across different PE system sizes remain consistent, strengthening the MLFF transferability claim.

 These results demonstrate that an MLFF trained on a relatively small configuration set remains robust when transferred to substantially larger systems of the same chemical composition.
 The model preserves accuracy and stability across both system size and temperature, underscoring the inherent scalability of the OTF-MLFF framework.
 Furthermore, from the $T_g$ simulations, we extracted the coefficient of thermal expansion (CTE) in the glassy and rubbery regimes.
-Across all PE systems studied, the CTE ranges from 60.5$\times$10$^{-6}$ - 113.4$\times$10$^{-6}$ K$^{-1}$ below $T_g$ and 438.6$\times$10$^{-6}$ – 671.2$\times$10$^{-6}$ K$^{-1}$ above $T_g$, in good agreement with the reported experimental values in the range $\sim$93$\times$10$^{-6}$ K$^{-1}$ - 600$\times$10$^{-6}$ K$^{-1}$\cite{CLTE1,CLTE2,Ohlberg1958pe2}.
-This also confirms that the MLFF not only reproduces $T_g$ behavior but also captures the fundamental thermophysical physics associated with polymer relaxation and thermal expansion.
+Across all PE systems studied, the CTE ranges from 60.5$\times$10$^{-6}$ - 113.4$\times$10$^{-6}$ K$^{-1}$ below $T_g$ and 438.6$\times$10$^{-6}$ – 671.2$\times$10$^{-6}$ K$^{-1}$ above $T_g$, in good agreement with the reported experimental values in the range $\sim$93$\times$10$^{-6}$ K$^{-1}$ - 600$\times$10$^{-6}$ K$^{-1}$\cite{CLTE1,CLTE2,Ohlberg1958pe2} (for details refer to SI-Table 1).
+This confirms that the MLFF not only reproduces $T_g$ behavior but also captures the fundamental thermophysical physics associated with polymer relaxation and thermal expansion.